American Airlines Flight 320: Passengers and crew

-The first officer, 33-year-old Frank Hlavacek, was a resident of Wilmette, Illinois, and had been employed with the company for eight years.
-He had a total of 10,192 logged hours, of which 36 hours were in the Electra.
+The first officer, 33-year-old Frank Hlavacek of Wilmette, Illinois, had worked for American Airlines for eight years.
+He had a total of 10,192 logged hours, including 36 hours in the Electra.
 He had been flying since he was 14 years old and had served with the United States Army Air Forces in World War II.
 Before joining American Airlines, he had owned his own air service based in La Jolla, California.
-After the crash, he helped two of the survivors reach the remnants of the plane's wing, where they were rescued.
-He suffered fractures to his jaw, pelvis, and both legs in the crash as well as internal injuries, but eventually recovered and returned to work at American Airlines.
+After the crash, Hlavacek helped two other survivors reach part of the plane's wing, where they were rescued.
+He suffered fractures of the jaw, pelvis, and both legs, as well as internal injuries, but recovered and later returned to work for American Airlines.

-The flight engineer, Warren Cook, was 36 years old and had been working for American Airlines for eleven years.
+The flight engineer, 36-year-old Warren Cook, had worked for American Airlines for eleven years.
 He had a total of 8,700 flying hours, of which 81 were in the Electra.
 He served in the United States Army Air Corps from 1940 to 1945.
-In the accident, he suffered a badly wrenched back, cuts, and bruises.
-After recovering from his injuries, he returned to work at American Airlines.
+Cook suffered a back injury, cuts, and bruises in the crash and returned to work for American Airlines after recovering.